 Sacre Cour is a place in Paris, France.
-A beautiful part of the city, one of the mountains that define the landscape under the old roman / gaul city scape.
-Sacre Cour is also the name of the church that dominates that bourough.
+A beautiful part of the city, one of the mountains that define the landscape under the old Roman / Gaul cityscape.
+Sacre Cour is also the name of the church that dominates that borough.
 Sacre Cour, sacred heart, reminds us that the root of courage is heart, not mind.

 We do not know where we will end up when we decide to reconcile.
 The place where we will end up is always unexpected, not where we planned.
 Why is this?